ComposableFi/composable-ibc/docs/middleware.md

 ```

 The `Module` contains various amount of callback methods that we can use, but probably the most important ones are
-`on_recv_packet` and `on_acknowledgement_packet`.
-In our case, we want to take fee from the user when the packet arrives
+`on_recv_packet`, `on_acknowledgement_packet` and `on_timeout_packet`.
+In our case, we want to take fee from the user
-and the transfer already happened, so the implementation will look something like this:
+when the packet arrives and the transfer already happened, so the implementation will look something like this:

 ```rust
 impl<S: Module> Module for Ics20ServiceCharge<S> {